damhau/ansible-elasticsearch/README.md

 ansible-galaxy install elastic.elasticsearch
 ```

 Then create your playbook yaml adding the role elasticsearch.
-By default, the user is only required to specify a unique es_instance_name per role application.
-This should be unique per node.
 The application of the elasticsearch role results in the installation of a node on a host.

 The simplest configuration therefore consists of: